NeoCharmy/runnersadventure/README.md

 ## The game crashes?
-It will jump out of the game at some point of level 5 there's also chance that can happen on level 4 it's something different than just crashing & I'll try to solve this later the other games mostly should be fine
+It will jump out of the game at some point of level 5 there's also chance that can happen on level 4.
+it's something different than just crashing & I'll try to solve this later.
+the other games mostly should be fine